OutNav Logo

 Confidence in Evidence: High

 As the graph shows the number of people using our service has increased over time.
-We expanded our capacity in 2017 and in 2019 which allowed more people to use our service.
+We expanded our capacity in 2021 and in 2023 which allowed more people to use our service.
 We have also strived to increase awareness of our service among health practitioners in the past two years which may have resulted in an increased number of referrals.

-In 2019, we delivered a total of 2454 one to one conversations with clients and group sessions with a total attendance of 1352, as this chart illustrates.
+In 2023, we delivered a total of 2454 one to one conversations with clients and group sessions with a total attendance of 1352, as this chart illustrates.
 It should be noted, that these figures represent the total use of these services by our clients in that year, and that many clients made use of our services more than once, with the clients attending an average of 3.9 one to one sessions and 2.2 group meetings.

 We are aware, however, that there are some people in our local community that could benefit from this service that are not currently accessing it.
 We have a limited budget and marketing expertise, therefore we have had to be creative with how we promote the service to these groups.
-To this effect, we have distributed our flyers through various new channels and organisations and will be monitoring future referrals to understand the impact.
+To this effect, we have distributed our flyers through various new channels and organisations and will monitor future referrals to understand the impact.

 What we do